Update: This article was most recently updated May 2021 to reflect US road trip travel tips in 2021 amidst evolving conditions.

 16) Check Cancelation Policies and Consider a Higher Rate for the Ability to Cancel

-Hotel cancelation policies have been changing throughout the pandemic.
+Hotel cancelation policies changed a lot throughout the pandemic.
 At the onset, most hotels and booking sites were generous in easing strict cancelation policies for consumers.
-But they’ve since started to tighten up again.
+But they’ve since tightened them back up greatly.

 When booking, be vigilant to carefully check when the cancelation deadline is and if there are any cancelation fees.